dmpstats/Avian_Cluster_Detection/README.md

 **Clustering on Entire Data** (`wholedata`): Choose whether to perform clustering over the entire span of the input data.
 If selected, the Starting and End dates of clustering period specified below will be ignored.

 **Clustering Start Timepoint** (`clusterstart`) : Start date-time of period within input data to apply clustering.
-If `NULL` (default), the start date is set to the earliest timestamp in input data.
+If `NULL` (default), the start timepoint is set to the earliest timestamp in input data.
 Note: This input is only considered if **Clustering on Entire Data** is not selected.

 **Clustering End Timepoint** (`clusterend`): Final date-time of period within input data to apply clustering.
-If `NULL` (default), the end date is set to the latest timestamp in input data.
+If `NULL` (default), the end timepoint is set to the latest timestamp in input data.
 Note: This input is only considered if **Clustering on Entire Data** is not selected.

 **Clustering Window** (`clusterwindow`) : Duration, in number of days, of the rolling time-window within which clustering is conducted.
 For example, setting this value to 7 (default) means clustering is applied iteratively to a 7-day rolling window.